snudatalab/FlexGraph/README.md

 # FlexGraph

-This project is an open source implementation of "FlexGraph: Flexible Partitioning and Storage for Scalable Graph Mining".
+This project is an implementation of FlexGraph: Flexible Partitioning and Storage for Scalable Graph Mining (PLOS One).
 FlexGraph is a scalable graph mining system that runs in parallel and distributed manners on top of Apache Hadoop.

 FlexGraph provides the following algorithms: